zBotFragger/github_basic_configuration/README.md

 If you type the commands correctly, no one error message is appear, and now, you can begin the commits in your remote repositories.

+Now, to test if you can do Commits in your repositories, we will update a "Readme.md" file.